danielhenrymantilla/higher-kinded-types.rs/book/src/motivating-example.md

   - sometimes you may want to sort them based on their `.id`;
   - and sometimes you may want to sort them based on their `.tier`.

-So you cannot directly use `slice::sort()`, but luckily you notice there is a special API for sorting based on a field of our choosing:
+So you cannot directly use `slice::sort()`.

+But luckily, you notice there is a special API precisely to sort based on a field of our choosing:

 ```rust ,edition2018
 # struct Client { id: String, tier: u8 }